albar965/littlenavmap-manual/en/INFO.md

 Gives an overview about the user aircraft and shows type, weight and fuel information.

+The aircraft tab shows a red warning text `Gross weight exceeding max gross weight.` if the gross weight is too high.

 ![Aircraft Information](../images/infoac.jpg "Aircraft Information")

 _**Picture above:** Aircraft information when connected to a flight simulator.
 Alternate units (liter and kg) are enabled._